-- 1. Remove the four cover screws.
-Remove the front cover and gasket, being careful to unplug the select switch. - 2.
-Remove calibration seal located in upper right-hand corner of the display board, this will allow access to the trimpot located on the Analog Processing board. - 3.
-Insert a small screwdriver through the opening, and into the slot of the screw on the trimpot.
+1. Remove the four cover screws.
+Remove the front cover and gasket, being careful to unplug the select switch.

+2. Remove calibration seal located in upper right-hand corner of the display board, this will allow access to the trimpot located on the Analog Processing board.

+3. Insert a small screwdriver through the opening, and into the slot of the screw on the trimpot.

-- 4. With the meter powered, AND WITH A PRECISION KNOWN INPUT, rotate the screw clockwise to increase the measurement, or counter-clockwise to decrease the indicated measurement.
-NOTE: Because these Multifunction meters are a full 2 or 3 elements, the instrument can be calibrated with a single phase source, all current inputs should be connected in series, and all potential inputs should be connected in parallel.
-When MTWIE2B/5B meters are connected with a single phase voltage source as described above, the third phase voltage (C-A) will read zero (A-B minus B-C).
-If the two voltage (PT) inputs are connected with opposite polarities, the third phase voltage (C-A) will read two times the input (A-B plus B-C).
-MTWIE3B/6B meters are connected with a single phase voltage source as described above, the third phase voltage (B-N) will read two times the input (A-N plus C-N).
-If the two voltage (PT) inputs are connected with opposite polarities, the third phase voltage (B-N) will read zero (A-N minus C-N).
-The PT signals should be kept below 75Vac in this single phase configuration, since all voltage phases have a maximum input limit of 150Vac.
-The Neutral (Residual) Current (MTWIE1B/3B/4B/6B only) is the sum of the three phase currents.
-In a single phase configuration the currents will all add in phase, therefore the currents should be kept below 5Aac if all three phases are energized with a single phase source.
-These restrictions are only for single phase testing. - 5.
-Remove the screwdriver, and replace the calibration seal. - 6.
-Replace gasket, carefully plug in the select switch connector to the two pin connector on the right hand side of the display board.
+4. With the meter powered, AND WITH A PRECISION KNOWN INPUT, rotate the screw clockwise to increase the measurement, or counter-clockwise to decrease the indicated measurement.
+NOTE: Because these Multifunction meters are a full 3 elements, the instrument can be calibrated with a single phase source, all current inputs should be connected in series, and all potential inputs should be connected in parallel.
+When MTWIEC2B/5B meters are connected with a single phase source they should be connected as shown in Figures 7 & 9.
+The Neutral (Residual) Current (MTWIEC1B/4B only) is the sum of the three phase currents.
+In a single phase configuration the currents will all add in phase, therefore the currents should be kept below 5A ac if all three phases are energized with a single phase source.
+These restrictions are only for single phase testing.

+5. Remove the screwdriver, and replace the calibration seal.

+6. Replace gasket, carefully plug in the select switch connector to the two pin connector on the right hand side of the display board.
 Replace the front cover, being careful to dress the yellow cable to the select switch around the bottom display.
 Replace the four cover screws.